 Clothing makes up about 6 percent of the average family’s child-rearing expenses.
 That’s not an outrageous portion, but it’s still an easy place to save money.

 Most of my daughter’s clothes are gently-used hand-me-downs from friends and family members.
 When I do shop for her, I buy things on sale, usually for the next year.
 Even if you prefer to put your kids in new, brand-name clothes, you can shop the sale racks or use coupons or even credit card rewards to save.

 This is tricky because you can’t always control health care expenses.
 But it makes up 8 percent of the overall child-rearing expenses.
 What you pay for health care will depend largely on your insurance plan, but ensuring that your family has basic health insurance whenever possible can help keep these costs from getting overwhelming.

-Also, take your kid to well child checkups.
+Also, take your kid to checkups.
 I know they come around way too often to even keep track of (three months flies by when you have a little one, it seems), but these simple and cheap appointments can catch bigger problems early, before they become huge expenses.